Boopa-dee Bappa-dee: Plot

-Cultural References
+Cultural references

-When Peter is trying to use the remote to watch TV, Stewie as a hologram transforms into holograms of Bart Simpson, Rallo Tubbs, Bobby Hill, Steve Smith, Allen Gregory De Longpre, Louise Belcher, Bender Bending Rodríguez and Manny Delgado.
+When Peter is trying to use the remote to watch TV, Stewie transforms into Bart Simpson, Rallo Tubbs, Bobby Hill, Steve Smith, Allen Gregory De Longpre, Louise Belcher, Bender Bending Rodríguez and Manny Delgado.

 Reception

 Eric Thurm of The A.V.
 Club gave the episode a C−, saying "At first glance, the show’s more chaotic element appears to be in contrast with the tightly scripted/clichéd nature of the sitcom chestnuts it deploys en masse.
 But the best episodes of Family Guy manage to combine the two seamlessly.
 'Boopa-dee Bappa-dee' doesn't do that, so it never rises about [sic] forgettable."
 The episode received a 2.2 rating and was watched by a total of 4.46 million people, this made it the most watched show on Animation Domination that night beating The Simpsons with 4.08 million.